The Brighter-Fatter Effect in the JWST MIRI Si:As IBC detectors I. Observations, impact on science, and modelling: Discussion

-The \texttt{Poisson\_CCD} model presented in this paper could in theory be used to derive a simultaneous correction for the debiasing-induced BFE and non-linearity in MIRI Imager data, however, this falls outside the scope of this paper.
-In the case of MIRI/MRS spectroscopy, such an endeavor is more complex given that the spectral continuum is dispersed in curved strips on the detector as shown for example in the top left panel of Fig.~\ref{fig:bfe_signature_mrs}.
-Nevertheless, we argue that the presented work can be used as a foundation for understanding the behavior of detectors similar to Si:As IBC detectors arrays to non-uniform illumination patterns, and also inform the conditions under which the detectors should be operated.
+The \texttt{Poisson\_CCD} model presented in this paper could in theory be used to derive a simultaneous correction for the MIRI BFE and non-linearity, however, there are several limitations to consider.
+(1) In the case of MIRI MRS and LRS spectroscopy, such an endeavor is extremely more complex given that the spectral continuum is dispersed in curved strips on the detector covering thousands of pixels, as shown for example in the top left panel of Fig.~\ref{fig:bfe_signature_mrs} for the MRS. (2) The computational time for one simulation is significant, and given that MIRI observations are dithered, this means that several simulations would be required for one observation.
+Since there is uncertainty linked to the centroid of the source in the sub-pixel level (linked to pointing jitter, guide star information, and pointing accuracy with and without target acquisition) and this has a significant effect on the results (the pixel phase has to be correct); introducing a centroid optimization loop would be advisable, but would also increase the computational cost.